astro-mat/polymat-builds/_posts/2025-10-03-workbench.md

 layout: post
 title: "Workbench Project"
 date: 2025-10-03
-excerpt: "I built a sturdy oak workbench for my studio, perfect for woodworking and electronics projects."
+excerpt: "I built a sturdy oak workbench for my studio."
 ---

-## Overview
+## My Oak Workbench

-This workbench is made from oak, with integrated storage and a solid top for heavy work.
-It took me about two weeks to complete.
+I designed and built a solid oak workbench for my studio.
+It has a large surface, storage underneath, and is perfect for woodworking projects.

-### Features
+### Materials

-- Solid oak construction
+- Oak wood planks
+- Screws and nails
+- Wood glue
-- Integrated tool storage
+- Varnish

-- Custom height for comfort
-- Modular add-ons for electronics work
+### Process

+1. Measure and cut the planks
+2. Assemble the frame
+3. Attach the surface
+4. Sand and varnish